opencv/opencv/doc/tutorials/calib3d/real_time_pose/real_time_pose.rst

    + Take input from Camera or Video.
    + Extract ORB features and descriptors from the scene.
    + Match scene descriptors with model descriptors using Flann matcher.
-   + Estimate pose using PnP + Ransac.
+   + Pose estimation using PnP + Ransac.
-   + Use Linear Kalman Filter to reject bad poses.
+   + Linear Kalman Filter for bad poses rejection.

 Theory